jezberg/jezberg.github.io/_projects/dnd.md

     Both images made by my lovely spouse  <a href ="https://www.instagram.com/classheikki/?hl=en">Chride</a>.
 </div>

-I have played in a number of one-shots (short, one evening adventures) and two longer campaigns.
+I have played in a number of one-shots (short, one evening adventures) and three longer campaigns.
 In "Dragon of Icespire Peak" I played Jockus the halfling bard, a local gardener whose crops were destroyed by a dragon.
 He teamed up with the dragonborn Yixo, the half-elf Beleg and the bugbear Bandek and managed to kill the dragon, before returning to his quiet life in the town.
 Jockus was/is a relaxed--and a not too complex--character who liked making puns.

 <div class="row justify-content-sm-center">
     <div class="col-sm-8 mt-3 mt-md-0">